 Fill and bake the pie

-Let pie cool on a wire rack until room temperature, at least 3 hours.
+- Let pie cool on a wire rack to room temperature, at least 3 hours.
 Slice and serve.

 In Case of Especially Juicy Apples:Some apple varieties produce more juices than others when cooked.
 If your apples are particularly juicy and there seems to be a lot of liquid in the pot after thickening and cooling, use a slotted spoon to transfer the cooked apples to the lined pie plate.
 Then, pour about ½ cup of the thickened juices over the apples.